 -- due to msec callback being %d ms late

-This message appears after a number of the two display errors above, usually 10 of them, indicating that more errors occurred in the most recent item's display than have been reported.
+This message appears after 10 of the display errors above occur in one item indicating that more errors occurred in the most recent item's display than have been reported.
 This is due to the fact that in order to stop the printing of a diagnostic further snowballing timing errors only a fixed number of them are queued, once more than that number are generated in a given item the rest are thrown away.
 When the next item is read they are printed and the queue reset.

 Preparation A %d ms, B %d ms